 In the days before BAGCATS, these younger swimmers would compete at County, Regional and National level against each other in individual events.
 So, at National level there would be a boy’s 13 year 100m Freestyle champion, a boy’s 13 year 400m Individual Medley champion etc. But who is the champion of champions ?
 The medley swimmer surely because he is good at all stokes; but what if the 100m freestyler swam the fastest ever in the country for a 13 year old – wouldn’t he be better?

 So – along came BAGCATS.
 For every race that a BAGCAT swimmer competes in at each County, Regional and National Championships, they will be awarded BAGCAT points depending on their age group, how fast they swam, the stroke and distance.
 How these points are arrived at is a science in itself, based on world records and all sorts of clever stuff and it’s probably easier to not to even attempt to understand!
-However, what it is important to know is that generally the tougher and longer distance events will give more points than the shorter easier ones.
+However, what it is important to know is that generally the tougher events (technically and physically) will give more points than the easier ones.

 Now every swim has points, are they just added together?
 No – that would be too easy and would just mean that the swimmer with more swims is likely to win.
 So, the swimming events are divided into categories each of which has their own individual way of testing the swimmer.

 Categories vary slightly depending on the swimmer age and whether at County, Regional or National level but essentially fall into the following groups,